dipsywong98/arena/readme.md

 ### Goal

-win the baseline AI, at least draw with the advanced AI and flip the table when necessary to win 20% of the score
+Win the baseline AI, at least draw with the advanced AI and flip the table when necessary within the time limit.
+For each tic-tac-toe game you have a total of 18s to think, everytime you respond you will gain additional 2s to think.

 ### Rule